 Diagnostic TMS and EMG applications

 Transcranial Magnetic Stimulation (TMS) is a non-invasive brain stimulation technique which uses magnetic fields to stimulate nerve cells.
-A motor evoked potential (MEP) can be registered if an electromyography (EMG) signal is recorded at the moment of stimulation.
+A motor evoked potential (MEP) can be registered if an electromyography (EMG) signal is recorded from a muscle at the moment of stimulation.
 Such a stimulation-recording setup allows the study of cerebral, spinal, and peripheral pathways and damage or diseases thereof.
-These tests have become important tools for neurologists and (clinical) neurophysiologists over the last 3 decades when diagnosing patients with demyelinating diseases of the nervous system such as multiple sclerosis, or patients with tumor or vascular lesions of the brain.
-We offer complete solutions for such diagnostic combinations of TMS and EMG, including 2, 4 or 8 channel EMG, monophasic and biphasic stimulators, paired and triple pulse designs to study conductivity, software with tailored reports of clinical results, and many more.
+These type of tests have become important tools for neurologists, neuroscientists, and (clinical) neurophysiologists over the last 3 decades when diagnosing patients with demyelinating diseases of the nervous system such as multiple sclerosis, or patients with tumor or vascular lesions of the brain.
+We offer complete solutions for such diagnostic combinations of TMS and EMG, including 2, 3, 4, 5, or 8 channel EMG, monophasic and biphasic stimulators, paired and triple pulse designs to study conductivity, software with tailored reports of clinical results, and many more.